jolomiayu/aws-serverless-task-manager-api/README.md

 ---

-🎯 What I Learned

-- Building serverless applications on AWS
-- API Gateway + Lambda integration
-- DynamoDB operations
-- Infrastructure as Code using SAM
-- Debugging real deployment issues

----

-💡 Future Improvements

-- Add authentication (JWT / Cognito)
-- Add pagination
-- Add CI/CD pipeline (CodePipeline)
-- Add frontend (React)

----

-👤 Author

-Built by Jolomi Ayu

- ## 🚨 Monitoring & Alerting (Project 9)
+🚨 Monitoring & Alerting (Project 9)

 This project includes production-level monitoring and alerting: